pdx-cs-rust/nanoball/README.md

 [Longan Nano](https://www.seeedstudio.com/Sipeed-Longan-Nano-RISC-V-GD32VF103CBT6-Development-Board-p-4205.html)
 RISC-V embedded board.

+Here's a [video](https://youtu.be/huwbYqZ2chk) showing the code being developed.

 ## Build and Run

 Currently only tried on Linux host.
 You are on your own